serverboards/exosql/README.md

 ## Related libraries

-There are other implemetnations of this very same idea:
+There are other implementations of this very same idea:

 * [Postgres Foreign Data Wrappers] (FDW).
 Integrates any external source with a postgres database.
 Can be programmed in C and Python.
 Postgres